Jana Mashonee

-Jana Mashonee, (born Jana; May 11, 1982), better known by her stage name, Jana, is an American singer, songwriter, actress, author and philanthropist.
+Jana Mashonee, (born Jana Sampson), better known by her stage name, Jana, is an American singer, songwriter, actress, author and philanthropist.
 She is originally from Robeson County, North Carolina.
 Jana is a two-time Grammy nominee and nine-time Nammy winner.
 Her music is steeped in R&B and gospel roots, which introduced her to the mainstream.

 Early life

-Jana was born May 11, 1982, and is from Robeson County, North Carolina; although she grew up in Charlotte, North Carolina.
-Jana is a Native American of Lumbee and Tuscarora descent.
+Jana is from Robeson County, North Carolina; although she grew up in Charlotte, North Carolina.
+Jana is a member of the state-recognized Lumbee Tribe of North Carolina.
 She was first introduced to music by her father (who is a singer and drummer).
 The surname Mashonee was a native name given to Jana by her family.
-Of the Siouan language, the translation means "money belt.
+It is Siouan and means "money belt.

-Mahshonee graduated from Davidson College with a degree in psychology, and shortly after got a record deal.
+Mashonee graduated from Davidson College in 1996 with a degree in psychology, and shortly after got a record deal.
 First signed to Curb Records, her single, "Ooh, Baby, Baby," was picked as Billboard’s single of the week and went on to become a radio and sales success.
 "More Than Life" followed, selling over a million copies on its own and as part of numerous compilation albums.
 A controversial version of Led Zeppelin’s epic "Stairway to Heaven", came next, earning her the honor of being the first Native American to top the Billboard dance charts.